hephaestus-compiler-project/types-bug-study-artifact/README.md

 (2) re-constructing the dataset of 320 typing-related bugs taken from the issue trackers of Java, Scala, Kotlin, and Groovy,
-(3) the categorization of our bug dataset.
+(3) our bug dataset and the proposed categorization.
-The final output of this step is the directory `data/`, which is used for answering our research questions.
+The final output of this step is the directory `data/`, which is ultimately used for answering our research questions.

 ## Setup